 In the Catholic Church, Bible study is essential to growing in faith.
-It is essential to understanding God’s Word and deepening one’s relationship with Christ.
+It is essential to understand God’s Word and deepen one’s relationship with Christ.
 However, it is not just a personal or independent activity for Catholics.
 It is meant to be done in the context of Sacred Tradition and Church teaching.

 Key Aspects of Catholic Bible Study:

 Guided by the Church.
 Catholics interpret Scripture within the Church’s teachings.
-They recognize the Bible was compiled and preserved by the Church under the guidance of the Holy Spirit.
+They recognise the Bible was compiled and preserved by the Church under the guidance of the Holy Spirit.

 Liturgical Context – The Bible is central to the Mass, where Scripture readings, prayers, and teachings are woven into worship.